Author: Keith Francoeur

 by Keith Francoeur

-In 2013, Adam Grant wrote an article for Psychology Today called “Goodbye to MBTI, the Fad That Won’t Die.”
-Unfortunately, it seems like little progress has been made between then and now.
-The Problem There is overwhelming consensus among personality researchers that personality is hierarchically structured and consists of at least five broad and essential […]
+In 2013, Adam Grant wrote an article for Psychology Today called “Goodbye to MBTI, the Fad That Won’t Die.â€Â Unfortunately, little progress has been made between then and now.
+So, here’s another attempt to resolve the Big 5 vs. MBTI debate.
+The Big Five There is overwhelming consensus among personality researchers that personality is hierarchically […]

 Read More